Upgrading My Home Network With MokerLink 2.5-Gigabit Switches

 While I was setting that up, I made a sort of informal decision that I would attempt to keep my file storage setup configured in such a way that I would never need more than a 100-megabit Ethernet connection.
 This was a good fit for the symmetric 150-megabit Internet connection I had at the time.

 Things have changed since then.
 I have upgraded our home FiOS internet service to symmetric gigabit.
 Brian upgraded his service to symmetric two gigabit.
 I also swapped out my old homelab server and NAS for a mini PC with four 2.5-gigabit Ethernet ports.
-I know it would only be a matter of time before I added a second device with 2.5-gigabit Ethernet ports.
+I knew it would only be a matter of time before I added a second device with 2.5-gigabit Ethernet ports.

 That day has already passed, and I have enough USB 2.5-gigabit Ethernet dongles to upgrade two more machines.
 It seems like it is about time to upgrade my network cupboard to 2.5-gigabit Ethernet, and it also seems like it would be fun to connect my home office and my workstation back to the cupboard using 10-gigabit Ethernet.